 After graduating from Harvard Law School, Tamsin returned to New York City and began working at a Park Avenue law firm as a tax lawyer.
 She also earned an LL.M. in Taxation from NYU School of Law.
 After specializing in equipment leasing tax shelters for several years, Tamsin changed direction and went in-house, serving as Vice President at Merrill Lynch and then as Assistant General Counsel at Time Warner.

 Starting in 1988 Tamsin helped incorporate and secure tax-exemption for the Bedford-Stuyvesant Volunteer Ambulance Corps (BSVAC).
-Since then she has served on the BSVAC Board of Directors and as Treasurer.
-Tamsin also previously served as Secretary, and Vice President, and as volunteer General Counsel.
+Since then she has served on the BSVAC Board of Directors and as Vice President and Treasurer.
+Tamsin also previously served as Secretary, and as volunteer General Counsel.
 For her work with BSVAC, Tamsin was recognized with an Andrew Heiskell Community Service Award.